top of page

 What is Retail Therapy?

-Shopping is more than just walking around stores and buying clothes that catch your eye: it’s actually an activity that’s been shown to boost moods in some people.
+Shopping is more than just walking around stores and buying clothes that catch your eye: it’s an activity that’s been shown to boost moods in some people.
 If shopping brings joy into your life through the act itself or the items that result from it (like receiving compliments from others), then there’s nothing wrong with occasionally treating yourself with something new.

-When shopping becomes an obsession, however, and starts negatively impacting other aspects of life like work productivity or health issues related to overspending money on unnecessary things (such as credit card debt), then it might be time to storesreconsider how often we shop.
-Thinking about why we shop so frequently can be the first step to not only feeling better but also making smarter decisions moving forward
+When shopping becomes an obsession, however, it starts negatively impacting other aspects of life like work productivity or health issues related to overspending money on unnecessary things (such as credit card debt).
+It might be time for us to reconsider how often we shop.

 What are the Signs of Shopping Addiction?